GalMunGral/galmungral/README.md

 almost all humans who have ever lived were illiterate. for millennia, humans passed stories and wisdom from generation to generation verbally. only a few places invented written text independently, and only the privileged could wield this technology, a medium that externalizes our minds and lets them persist longer than ourselves, like a sarcophagus, granting a form of immortality. how insane it would have sounded if they were told that nowadays an average nobody can shame politicians and people in power for failing to spell or read properly. how far we have come as a civilization -- and all of that achieved in just the past century and a half!

-what if this is just the beginning of something far greater, and we are nowhere near realizing our true potential as a species? what if we continue the effort to encourage ordinary people to distill, externalize, and preserve their minds? not just the utterance of words, but the formal, logical and mathematical thinking, and in particular, computational thinking.
+what if this is just the beginning of something far greater, and we are nowhere near realizing our true potential as a species? what if we continue the effort to encourage ordinary people to distill, externalize, and preserve their mental processes? not just the utterance of words, but the formal, logical and mathematical thinking, and in particular, computational thinking.

 "that's absurd," you might say. "very few could grasp such abstract concepts!"